zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 Applications running on Kubernetes typically have _several_ yaml files defining the differnet components.
 The more complex an app, the more of these one has to deal with.

-In order to simply a deployment of a system as complex as RabbitMQ, we will utilize the [Helm](https://helm.sh) tool to simply if it.
+In order to simply a deployment of a system as complex as RabbitMQ, we will utilize [Helm](https://helm.sh) to simply deployment.

-If you do not have Helm set up, you can either consult [their documentation](https://helm.sh/docs/using_helm/#quickstart) to set Helm up, or skip ahead to the [next section](#setup-rabbitmq-manually) where we install RabbitMQ in the classic, more involved way (and without the use of Helm).
+If you do not have Helm set up, you can either do so by consulting [their documentation](https://helm.sh/docs/using_helm/#quickstart), or skip ahead to the [next section](#setup-rabbitmq-manually) where we install RabbitMQ in the classic, more involved way (without using Helm).

 ### Launching RabbitMQ release